mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

                                 "Oil prices" , "oil" .
 ~~~~~~~~

+Please not that in the above RDF listing that I took advantage of the free form syntax of N3 and Turtle RDF formats to reformat the data to fit page width.

 In the following examples, we will use the main method in the class **JenaApi** (developed in the next chapter) that allows us to load multiple RDF input files and then to interactively enter SPARQL queries.

 We will start with a simple SPARQL query for subjects (news article URLs) and objects (matching countries) with the value for the predicate equal to **containsCountry**.
 Variables in queries start with a question mark character and can have any names: